carryingtheflame/ChatBuilder/README.md

 Have ideas for improvement?
 Write me at <carryingtheflame@protonmail.com>

 ### Privacy and Security
-Security and privacy are paramount to chat services, and this codebase was designed to support privacy and security goals in a few ways.
+Security and privacy are paramount to chat services, and this codebase was designed to support privacy and security goals in a couple ways.

-First, this code runs entirely on the user's computer, in their Web browser.
-This ensures there are no marginal risks associated with sending data over the Internet.
+First, this code runs entirely on the user's computer, in their Web browser--no installation required.
+This ensures there are no marginal risks associated with sending data over the Internet or with installing software.

 Second, this code does not rely on external libraries--they are not linked or copied in.
 This eliminates risks associated with external libraries which send private data to advertising agencies such as Facebook ([true story](https://www.statnews.com/2023/06/13/suicide-hotlines-988-data-privacy-facebook/)).